wagas165/wagas165.github.io/content/authors/admin/_index.md

 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
-  - title: DetGNN: ADeterministic Feature-Enhanced Graph Neural Network for Modeling Higher-order Interactions
+  - title: "DetGNN: ADeterministic Feature-Enhanced Graph Neural Network for Modeling Higher-order Interactions"
     date: 2023-09-01
     summary: |
       Instructed by Wei Lin, Fudan University